archivistsguidetokryoflux/archivists-guide-to-kryoflux/1 PART ONE Getting Started/1.1 SET-UP AND INSTALLATION/README.md

 * Type the following text into the file: **ACTION=="add", SUBSYSTEM=="usb", ATTR{idVendor}=="03eb", ATTR{idProduct}=="6124", GROUP="floppy", MODE="0660"**

 #### *JAVA DEPENDENCY*
 The KryoFlux software relies on Java to launch the GUI.
 In some cases, even though Java was installed on the Ubuntu Linux workstation, archivists observed that the KryoFlux GUI did not call Java correctly when launching the GUI by clicking on “kryoflux-ui.jar.”
-As a workaround, archivists at Princeton have developed a short `bash script <https://github.com/kellybolding/scripts/blob/master/run-kryoflux-gui.sh>`_that invokes Java each time they launch the GUI.
+As a workaround, archivists at Princeton have developed a short [bash script](https://github.com/kellybolding/scripts/blob/master/run-kryoflux-gui.sh) that invokes Java each time they launch the GUI.
 This script lives on the workstation’s desktop and users click on it in order to start up the GUI in place of a desktop icon.

-See also the [INSERT LINK TO TROUBLESHOOTING SECTION HERE] section for more information related to this issue.
+See also the [Troubleshooting](https://github.com/archivistsguidetokryoflux/archivists-guide-to-kryoflux/tree/master/3%20TROUBLESHOOTING) section for more information related to this issue.